zuri-training/Cockroach_qr_generator/README.md

 Full access to the platform
-Allow setting on what should happen when qr is scanned - give at least 2 options Allow user to download (allow png, jpeg and pdf download format), or share code by email or social media Allow user save data and come back to it
+Allow setting on what should happen when qr is scanned - give at least 2 options Allow user to download (allow png, jpeg and pdf download format), or share code by email or social media Allow user save data and come back to it.